sarutlaa/tinitiate-aws-glue/markdown/glue-pyspark-condition.md

   ```

 ### 2. Data Loading:
-* Purpose: Loads the "purchase" table from the Athena database into a DataFrame for subsequent filtering operations.
+* Objective: Loads the "purchase" table from the Athena database into a DataFrame for subsequent filtering operations.
-* Code Example:
+* Implementation:
   ```ruby
   df = glueContext.create_dynamic_frame.from_catalog(database="glue_db", table_name="purchase").toDF()
   ```
 ### 3. Applying Filters:
-* Purpose: Demonstrates the application of various SQL-like conditions to filter the DataFrame based on specific criteria.
+* Objective: Apply various SQL-like filters to demonstrate data segmentation based on specified criteria.
 * Filters Applied:
   -  IN Condition: Filters rows where product_supplier_id matches any of the specified values.
     ```ruby